neha2503/IPADDRESSTRACKER/README.md

 2. The location is shown on a map using Mapbox API
 3. The weather of the location is shown using openweathermap API
 4. The background changes accroding to the given weather.

+The working website can be found at https://neha2503.github.io/IPADDRESSTRACKER/